Once a 2016 YouTube beauty guru’s favorite brand, is Morphe cruelty-free in 2023?

-- They would only address animal testing that is potentially being done by Morphe themselves.
-They would not address if any ingredient suppliers or 3rd party groups are testing Morphe products on animals at any point.
+- They would only address animal testing that is potentially being done by themselves.
+They did not address if any ingredient suppliers or 3rd party groups are testing Morphe products on animals at any point.
 In most cases, the brands themselves are not the ones testing on animals so it’s concerning to me that I have been unable to get further clarification here.

 - Just because they do not condone animal testing for cosmetics does not mean that they are cruelty-free.
 Many brands who do test on animals, or pay 3rd parties to test on animals on their behalf, use a similar statement.

-Are Morphe products sold in China?
+Does Morphe sell in China?
 Yes.